chef/chef-web-docs/chef_master/source/server_manage_clients.rst

 =====================================================
 .. tag security_chef_validator

-Every request made by the chef-client to the Chef server must be an authenticated request using the Chef server API and a private key.
-When the chef-client makes a request to the Chef server, the chef-client authenticates each request using a private key located in ``/etc/chef/client.pem``.
+Every request made by the Chef Infra Client to the Chef Infra Server must be an authenticated request using the Chef Infra Server API and a private key.
+When the Chef Infra Client makes a request to the Chef Infra Server, the Chef Infra Client authenticates each request using a private key located in ``/etc/chef/client.pem``.

 .. end_tag

 .. tag security_chef_validator_context

-However, during the first chef-client run, this private key does not exist.
-Instead, the chef-client will attempt to use the private key assigned to the chef-validator, located in ``/etc/chef/validation.pem``.
-(If, for any reason, the chef-validator is unable to make an authenticated request to the Chef server, the initial chef-client run will fail.)
+However, during the first Chef Infra Client run, this private key does not exist.
+Instead, the Chef Infra Client will attempt to use the private key assigned to the chef-validator, located in ``/etc/chef/validation.pem``.
+(If, for any reason, the chef-validator is unable to make an authenticated request to the Chef Infra Server, the initial Chef Infra Client run will fail.)

-During the initial chef-client run, the chef-client will register with the Chef server using the private key assigned to the chef-validator, after which the chef-client will obtain a ``client.pem`` private key for all future authentication requests to the Chef server.
+During the initial Chef Infra Client run, the Chef Infra Client will register with the Chef Infra Server using the private key assigned to the chef-validator, after which the Chef Infra Client will obtain a ``client.pem`` private key for all future authentication requests to the Chef Infra Server.

-After the initial chef-client run has completed successfully, the chef-validator is no longer required and may be deleted from the node.
+After the initial Chef Infra Client run has completed successfully, the chef-validator is no longer required and may be deleted from the node.
 Use the ``delete_validation`` recipe found in the ``chef-client`` cookbook (https://github.com/chef-cookbooks/chef-client) to remove the chef-validator.

 .. end_tag